 DJI Phantom 4 is a famous product of DJI; it comes with many outstanding features and great improvements; the drone can be integrated with many different tablets and smartphones.
 To experience controlling this drone better, you need to invest in a tablet device to be able to control them wonderfully.

-When choosing a tablet or phone, the most important factor to consider is whether it has a lag or a fast processor.
+When choosing a tablet or mobile devices, the most important factor to consider is whether it has a lag or a fast processor.
 Video streaming, photography, and streaming must provide good GPS, good cell signals, and Wi-fi Only-no Wi-fi at long distances.

 Does DJI Phantom 4 Support Tablets?

 DJI Phantom 4 features a new controller with many additional functions.
 You will be amazed to find a mount that can support fully-fledged tablets and all smartphones instead of DJI Mavic Pro.